UK tech experts · info@vividrepairs.co.uk

 The best gawfolk monitors punch well above their weight in performance per pound.
 Don't expect premium build quality or fancy features, but the panels themselves deliver solid gaming experiences.
 For more technical guidance, Tom's Hardware's monitor buying guide covers the fundamentals brilliantly.

 Each monitor spent at least two weeks on my desk as the primary display.
-I tested with an RTX 4070 Ti and Ryzen 7 7800X3D system, running games at native resolution and maximum refresh rates.
-Response times were measured using a high-speed camera, and colour accuracy was checked with a Datacolor SpyderX Pro calibrator.
-I also tested console compatibility with a PS5 to verify 4K 120Hz support where applicable.
+An RTX 4070 Ti and Ryzen 7 7800X3D system will drive these panels at native resolution and maximum refresh rates.
+Console compatibility extends to the PS5, with 4K 120Hz support where applicable.
 Real-world gaming included Counter-Strike 2, Cyberpunk 2077, Forza Horizon 5, and Elden Ring to cover different genres and performance demands.
-For more on monitor testing methodology, check RTINGS’ comprehensive testing approach.
+For more on monitor testing methodology, check RTINGS' comprehensive testing approach.

 Best Overall